 In XHTML, the script and style elements should not have “<” and “&” characters directly, if they exist; then they are treated as the start of markup.
 The entities such as “<” and “&” are recognized as entity references by the XML processor for displaying “<” and “&” characters respectively.

 Wrapping the content of the script or style element within a CDATA marked section avoids the expansion of these entities.

 An alternative is to use external script and style documents.

-The elements with id and name attributes:
+The Elements with id and name Attributes

-HTML and XHTML both have some attributes that have pre-defined and limited sets of values for example type attribute of the input element.
+HTML and XHTML both have some attributes that have pre-defined and limited sets of values.
+For example, type attribute of the input element.
 In HTML and XML, these are called enumerated attributes.
 Under HTML 4, the interpretation of these values was case-insensitive, so a value of TEXT was equivalent to a value of text.

 Under XHTML, the interpretation of these values is case-sensitive so all of these values are defined in lower-case.

-The <html> Element is must:
+The <html> Element is a Must